Healthdirect Free Australian health advice you can count on.

 What should I do if I inhale chemical or toxic fumes?

-Do not try to rescue someone if there is a toxic gas involved, as you may also inhale the substance.
-Call triple zero (000) for help.
+Do not try to rescue someone from an area where a toxic gas is involved.
+Otherwise, you may also inhale the substance.
+Call triple zero (000) for help from the fire brigade.

 Inhaling substances deliberately

-Some people may deliberately inhale vapours from common household substances, such as glue, petrol and aerosol spray, to make them feel intoxicated (high) or to harm or injure themselves.
+Some people may deliberately inhale vapours from common household substances, such as glue, petrol and aerosol spray.
+This may be to feel intoxicated (high) or to harm or injure themselves.

-If you have done this, you should know you are not alone, and help is available.
+If you have done this, you are not alone and help is available.

 How can I prevent accidental inhalation of chemical fumes?